krysalead/RestShooter/README.md

 A Scenario is a list of steps, a step is a URL with parameter and checks (optional)

+* Run HTTP only
 * Run POST and GET
 * Check global field for a scenario
 * Check specific field for a step
-* Support only JSON and XML for now
+* Support only JSON and XML
-* Propagate the Session over the whole scenario
+* Allows to propagate a session along a scenario
+* Allows to hook on request

-By default Session is retrieved from the cookie with JSESSIONID key and store in the cookie as JSESSIONID (J2EE)
+By default Session is retrieved from the cookie and store in the cookie as:
+* JSESSIONID (J2EE)
+* PHPSESSID (PHP)

+(Contact me if you want me to put other default id)

 How to use it
 =============